anwarhahjjeffersongeorge/pathino/README.md

 ------------ | ------------------------ | -------- | -----------
 `path`       | `String`                 | No*     |  The dot path to parse

-* `dotParse` won't throw without `path`, but it won't return anythin useful either.
+* `dotParse` won't throw without `path`, but it won't return anything useful either.

 ### `getPathInO`

-Deep find element in an object by path elements p, returning undefined if the path or element at the path was undefined
+Deep find element in an object by path elements p, returning undefined if the path or element at the path was undefined.

 Argument     | Type                     | Required | Description
 ------------ | ------------------------ | -------- | -----------